Sportsbadger/TrackerHacker/README.md

 # TrackerHacker

 TrackerHacker is a CLI toolkit for auditing and modifying Sitetracker tracker exports.
-The tools load tracker CSV exports, flag problematic rows, and generate cleaned copies so you can re-import trackers with confidence.
+The tools load tracker CSV exports, flag problematic rows, and generate cleaned or updatyed copies so you can re-import trackers with confidence.
 A step-by-step walkthrough with programmatic examples is available in [docs/USAGE.md](docs/USAGE.md).

 ## Prerequisites
 - Python 3.10+